One Piece: Sales

 One Piece has also sold well in North America, charting on Publishers Weekly's list of best-selling comics for April/May 2007 and numerous times on The New York Times Manga Best Seller list.
-On ICv2's list of Top 25 Manga Properties Fall 2008 for North America, which is compiled by interviews with retailers and distributors, Nielsen BookScan's Top 20 Lists of graphic novels and ICv2's own analysis of information provided by Diamond Comic Distributors, One Piece came in 15th place.
+On ICv2's list of Top 25 Manga Properties Fall 2008 for North America, which is compiled by interviews with retailers and distributors, Nielsen BookScan's Top 20 Lists of graphic novels and ICv2's own analysis of information provided by Diamond Comic Distributors, One Piece came in fifteenth place.
 It rose to second place on their Top 25 Manga Properties Q3 2010 list.
 By August 2022, the manga has sold 2.9 million copies in print in North America (including single volumes and omnibus editions).

-In France, One Piece has been the best-selling manga since 2011, with over 31.80 million copies sold by August 2022.
-The manga is very popular in the country, where its sales alone represent 8.5% of the French manga market by 2021.
+In France, One Piece is very popular and has been the best-selling manga since 2011, with over 31.80 million copies sold by August 2022.
+Its sales alone represented 8.5% of the French manga market by 2021.
 The first volume had sold more than 1 million copies in France by July 2021.
 The 100th volume had one of the biggest initial prints ever for a manga in the French market, selling 131,270 copies in just three days, the best-selling manga volume in a week in the country.
 The manga sold 6,011,536 copies in 2021.
 This amount represents almost 20% of the total sales in the country; almost one in five volumes of the series was sold in the year.

-In Italy, One Piece had 18 million copies in circulation by April 2021. which represents around 22.5% of the series market outside Japan.
-In September 2021, the limited edition of the ninety-eighth volume ranked first in the best-selling books weekly ranking, making it the first time that a manga reaches that achievement.
+In Italy, One Piece had 18 million copies in circulation by April 2021, which represents around 22.5% of the series market outside Japan.
+In September 2021, the limited edition of the ninety-eighth volume ranked first in the best-selling books weekly ranking, marking the first time that a manga reached that achievement.

 In Germany, One Piece is the second best-selling manga behind Dragon Ball.
-The manga had sold 6.7 million copies in the country.
+The manga has sold over 6.7 million copies in the country.